- Outset Study

 |Bidding Open||Wed 12 April, 2017 at 10:00am|

-George Shaw (b.
-1966, Coventry).
-Studied BA Fine Art at Sheffield Polytechnic, UK (1982); and MA Painting, The Royal College of Art, London, UK (1998).
-For the last twenty years he has been making paintings of the landscape of his childhood and adolescence using Humbrol enamel paint.
-Shaw is one of the most influential painters living today and was nominated for the Turner Prize 2011.
-In 2014 he became the ninth Associate Artist at the National Gallery.
-Select solo exhibitions include My Back to Nature, The National Gallery, London, UK (2016); Neither My Arse Nor My Elbow, Douglas Hyde Gallery, Dublin, IR (2013); The Sly and Unseen Day, The South London Gallery, London UK (2013); BALTIC Centre for Contemporary Art, Gateshead (2011); I Woz Ere, The Herbert Art Gallery, Coventry (2011); Looking for Baz, Shaz, Gaz and Daz, VOID, Derry, Northern Ireland (2010); Poets Day, Kunstverein Freiburg, Freiburg, Germany (2007); and Centre d ‘Art Contemporain, Geneva (2006).
-Select group exhibitions include REALITY, Sainsbury Centre for Visual Art, Norwich (2014); Out of Britain, National Museum of Bucharest (2013); Nothing Like Something Happens Anywhere, Chapter Gallery, Cardiff (2011); British Art Show 7, Nottingham, London, Glasgow, Plymouth (2010).
+Selected solo exhibitions include A Corner of a Foreign Field, Holburne Museum, Bath and Yale Centre for British Art, New Haven (2018-2019); The Lost of England, MARUANI MERCIER, Brussels (2017); My Back to Nature, National Gallery, London (2016); Neither My Arse Nor My Elbow, Douglas Hyde Gallery, Dublin (2013); The Sly and Unseen Day, South London Gallery, London (2013); The Sly and Unseen Day and Payne's Grey, BALTIC Centre for Contemporary Art, Gateshead (2011); I Woz Ere, The Herbert Art Gallery, Coventry (2011); Looking for Baz, Shaz, Gaz and Daz, VOID, Derry (2010); Poets Day, Kunstverein Freiburg, Freiburg (2007); and Centre d ‘Art Contemporain, Geneva (2006).
+Selected group exhibitions include Among the Trees, Hayward Gallery, London (2020); Large Against the Sky, Small Between the Stars, The Quebec City Biennial (2019); British Arts Council Collection touring exhibition, Okayama Prefectural Museum of Art, Kita (2015); REALITY, Sainsbury Centre for Visual Art, Norwich (2014); Out of Britain, National Museum of Bucharest (2013); Nothing Like Something Happens Anywhere, Chapter Gallery, Cardiff (2011); and British Art Show 7, Nottingham and touring (2010).